sambit-giri/tools21cm/docs/index.rst

 .. image:: https://badge.fury.io/py/tools21cm.svg
    :target: https://badge.fury.io/py/tools21cm

-A python package for analysing 21-cm signals from the Epoch of Reionization (EoR) and Cosmic Dawn (CD).
+A python package for analysing the 21-cm signal from the Epoch of Reionization (EoR) and Cosmic Dawn (CD).
 The source files can be found at its `GitHub page <https://github.com/sambit-giri/tools21cm>`_.

 Note: There are some modules in the package that are still under active development.
 Therefore please contact the authors if you get erronous results.